2004 Iowa Democratic presidential caucuses: Consequences

 The Iowa caucuses revived the once moribund campaign of Kerry, who proceeded to the New Hampshire primary as one of the front-runners, and ultimately captured the Democratic nomination.
 Edwards, who had been written off even more than Kerry, used the Iowa results and the later South Carolina primary to give him another boost.

 The results were a blow to Dean, who had for weeks been expected to win the caucuses.
 He planned afterward to move quickly to New Hampshire where he expected to do well and regain momentum.
 At the time, he had far more money than any other candidate and did not spend much of it in Iowa.
-Dean's aggressive post-caucus speech to his supporters, culminating with a hoarse scream that came to be known as the Dean scream, was widely shown and mocked on television, although the effect on his campaign was unclear.
+Dean's aggressive post-caucus speech to his supporters, culminating with a hoarse scream that came to be known as the Dean scream, was widely shown and mocked on television and on the Internet, although the effect on his campaign was unclear.

 The results were disastrous for Dick Gephardt.
 He had frequently stated that a win in Iowa was essential for his candidacy.
 He had been seen as the front-runner for well over a year but ended up fourth, effectively ending his campaign.
 He cancelled planned campaign stops in New Hampshire and dropped out of the race on January 20.

 Dennis Kucinich was never expected to win much support in Iowa.
 His fifth-place finish did not affect his plans to continue campaigning.